necromorph98/depx-website-v2/content/pages/about.md

   no_index: false
 content_blocks:
   - _bookshop_name: about/hero
-    title: On a mission to change email marketing
+    title: On a mission to change DevOps and DevSecOps
-    description: We're here to breathe new air into email marketing and help grow your business.
+    description: We're here to breathe new air into traditional DevOps and help grow your business.
     hero_images:
       - image: /images/about/aboutfeature-two.jpg
         image_alt: People working on laptops